Parametric Modeling of Serpentine Waveguide Traveling Wave Tubes: E-beam and EM Wave Interaction

 where $\omega_{\mathrm{q}}=R_{\mathrm{sc}}\omega_{\mathrm{p}}$ is the reduced plasma angular frequency, $\omega_{\mathrm{p}}=\sqrt{-\rho_{0}\eta/\left(A\varepsilon_{0}\right)}=\sqrt{I_{0}u_{0}/\left(2V_{0}A\varepsilon_{0}\right)}$ is the plasma frequency \cite{hammer1967coupling}, and $R_{\mathrm{sc}}$ is the plasma frequency reduction factor \cite{branch1955plasma,booske2004insights}.
 The term $R_{\mathrm{sc}}$ accounts for reductions in the magnitude of the axial component of the space-charge electric field due to either a finite beam radius or proximity to the surrounding conducting walls of the e-beam tunnel \cite{antonsen1998traveling} (details in Appendix \ref{app:Plasma-Reduction-Factor}).
 As shown in Appendix \ref{app:Coupling-Strength-Coefficient}, the coupling strength coefficient $a$ is found by using the formula

 and it is frequency dependent as shown later on.
 In summary, all the parameters of the presented model are found using cold simulations of the EM mode in the serpentine waveguide SWS to estimate the performance of the hot structure.
+We emphasize that the calculated characteristic impedance $Z_{\mathrm{c}}$, regardless of how it is defined, yields meaningful results in our theoretical model, as long as one uses the effective interaction impedance $Z_{\mathrm{P,e}}$ that is calculated from full-wave eigenmode simulations as described in Section \ref{sec:Pierce-Impedance}.